hassio-addons/addon-wireguard/README.md

 client containing a QR code, to allow a quick an easy set up on, e.g., your mobile phone.

-## Running this add-on on a Generic/Debian/Ubuntu-based Hass.io
+## Using on a Generic Linux/Debian/Ubuntu-based Hass.io system

 The HassOS operating system for Hass.io by default has installed WireGuard support in its Linux kernel.
 However, if you run Hass.io on a generic Linux